East Union Community School District

 - Works with a cheerful, helpful and open-minded attitude.

-- Communicates and works effectively with individuals/departments of the school district and community.
+- Communicates and works effectively with individuals/departments of the school district and students.

-- Supports the philosophy and mission of East Union Community Schools.
+- Supports the philosophy and mission of the East Union School District.

-- Ability to get along with and have a positive effect on others.
-Able to accept directions, changing situations, and work assignments.
+- Demonstrates the ability to get along with and have a positive effect on others.

-- Regularly demonstrates physical, mental, and emotional ability to perform assigned duties.
+- Demonstrates physical, mental, and emotional ability to perform assigned duties.

 - Dresses in appropriate attire, giving special attention to cleanliness, neatness and general grooming.